kenneth-man/AWS_Cloud_Practitioner_Notes/Miscellaneous.md

 		</strong>
 	</summary>
 	<font size=4>
-		Managed for customer by AWS
+		Managed for the customer by AWS
 	</font>
 </details>